yosemitebandit/dotdotdot/readme.md

 ### python
+install pylint and then symlink the pylintrc file here to ~

+    $ sudo pip install pylint

-if you can install numpy, scipy and matplotlib, you're on the right track..
+and then if you can install numpy, scipy and matplotlib, you're on the right track..

     $ sudo apt-get install python-pip python-dev python-virtualenv build-essential
     $ sudo apt-get install gfortran libopenblas-dev liblapack-dev libfreetype6-dev libpng-dev